mosheduminer/de-discord/README.md

 Any format that pillow supports will work, though all images are currently normalized into non-animated PNGs (easy to change if you want to make a PR).
 Your image should ideally be 128px by 128px, but the CI system will automatically resize it so don't stress too hard.
+If you have imagemagick installed, you can resize it with something like `convert "$INPUT_IMAGE" -resize 128x128> "$OUTPUT_IMAGE"`.

 The filename is used to set the name of the emoji.
 For example, `./emojis/josh.png` would turn into the `:josh:` emoji in Discord.